 CSMC, a wholly owned subsidiary of CSC, is not a RIC and is required to pay taxes at the current corporate rate.
-The Company sponsors a qualified defined benefit pension plan which covers its employees and employees of certain of its wholly-owned portfolio companies.
-Deferred taxes related to the qualified defined benefit pension plan are recorded as incurred.
+The Company sponsors a qualified defined benefit pension plan which covers its employees and employees of certain of our wholly owned portfolio companies.
+Deferred taxes related to the qualified defined pension plan are recorded as incurred.

-5. Undistributed Net Realized Gains (Losses) on Investments
+4. Undistributed Net Realized Gains (Losses) on Investments

 Distributions made by RICs often differ from aggregate GAAP-basis undistributed net investment income and accumulated net realized gains (total GAAP-basis net realized gains).
 The principal cause is that required minimum fund distributions are based on income and gain amounts determined in accordance with federal income tax regulations, rather than GAAP.
 The differences created can be temporary, meaning that they will reverse in the future, or they can be permanent.
-In subsequent periods when all or a portion of a temporary difference becomes a permanent difference, the amount of the permanent difference will be reclassified to "additional capital".
+In subsequent periods, when all or a portion of a temporary difference becomes a permanent difference, the amount of the permanent difference will be reclassified to "additional capital."

 For income tax purposes, the \$11,417,283 and \$13,573,139 are treated as deemed distributions to our shareholders for the tax years ended December 31, 2006 and 2005.
 We reclassified the deemed distribution, net of tax, from our undistributed net realized earnings capital in excess of par value.
-For the tax year ended December 31, 2004 to the extent we had capital gains, they were fully offset by either capital losses or capital loss carry forwards.
+For the tax year ended December 31, 2004, to the extent we had capital gains, they were fully offset by either capital losses or capital loss carry forwards.

-As of March 31, 2007 and 2006, our undistributed net realized gains (losses) on investments determined in accordance with generally accepted accounting principles as reflected on our consolidated statement of financial condition were comprised of the following:
+As of March 31, 2008 and 2007, our undistributed net realized gains (losses) on investments determined in accordance with GAAP as reflected on our consolidated statement of financial condition were comprised of the following:

-As of March 31, 2007 2006

-(as restated) (as restated)

-Undistributed net realized gains (losses)

-on investments (\$3,100,142) \$2,785,636
+As of March 31, 2008 2007 Undistributed net realized gains (losses) on investments (\$2,860,118) (\$3,100,142)